google-deepmind/mujoco/doc/programming/simulation.rst

    mju_copy(myqposqvel, d->qpos, m->nq + m->nv);

 The :ref:`X Macros <tyXMacro>` defined in the optional header file ``mjxmacro.h`` can be used to automate allocation of data structure that match mjModel and mjData, for example when writing a MuJoCo wrapper for a scripting language.
-In the code sample :ref:`testxml.cc <saTestXML>` we use these unusual macros to compare all data arrays from two instances of mjModel and find the one with the largest difference.
-Apparently X Macros were invented in the 1960's for assembly language, and remain a great idea.

 .. _siStack: